davybrion/companysite-dotnet/content/blog/2009-02-quickly-setting-up-and-using-nhibernates-second-level-cache.md

 This tells NHibernate to store the data of Product entities in the 2nd level cache, and that any updates that we make to Product entities need to be synchronized in both the database and the cache.

 That's pretty much all you need to do to get the 2nd Level Cache working.
-But please keep in mind that there is a lot more to caching than what i showed in this post.
+But please keep in mind that there is a lot more to caching than what I showed in this post.
 Reading Gabriel's post on caching is an absolute must IMO.
 Caching is a powerful feature, but with great power comes great responsibility.
 Learn how to use it wisely :)